tarantool/doc/sphinx/book/app/c_lua_tutorial.rst

 the ``string_function()`` can be invoked from ``main_function()`` which can be invoked with  ``main_function()``.

-For more about Tarantool tuples see Tarantool manual section :ref:`Package box.tuple <box_tuple>`.
+For more about Tarantool tuples see Tarantool manual section :ref:`Submodule box.tuple <box_tuple>`.

 The screen now looks like this: